Today, 16 February, the Republic of Lithuania —Lietuva, the country of my ancestors— officially commemorates its independence day.

 By 1410, when a combined Polish and Lithuanian force decisively defeated the Teutonic Knights —who had been a dangerous antagonist for two hundred years— at the battle of Žalgiris (Grunwald), one of the largest battles of Medieval Europe, the Grand Duchy of Lithuania had expanded to subsume most of present-day Belarus, Latvia, and Ukraine, and parts of modern-day Estonia, Moldova, Poland, and even Russia.
 It was, for a time, the largest state in Europe.

-In 1569, Lithuania and Poland would formally unite into a single state, the Polish-Lithuanian Commonwealth, with the Grand Duke of Lithuania becoming the King of Poland.
+In 1569, Lithuania and Poland formally united into a single state, the Polish-Lithuanian Commonwealth, with the Grand Duke of Lithuania becoming the King of Poland.

 Again for various reasons, geography being one, squeezed between empires, the Commonwealth declined in power.
 Another was the liberum veto.
 In the Sejm, the legislature, one member could prevent legislation or even dissolve an entire session with a single dissent.
 A paralyzing ultimate democracy.
 The Commonwealth survived until 1795 when it was partitioned among Czarist Russia and other nations.